yves-obreykov/bitcrusher/README.md

 ## Notes

 - Input must be a stereo `.wav` file.
-- Output is written to the same directory unless otherwise specified.
+- Output is written to the same directory.
 - The bitcrusher preserves aliasing artifacts to emulate classic digital lo-fi sound.